-To every (∞,1)-category is associated its corresponding stable (∞,1)-category of spectrum objects.
+More specifically, if one thinks of classical homotopy theory as the study of (just) the (∞,1)-category Top ∞Grpd of topological spaces modulo weak homotopy equivalence (∞-groupoids), or rather of its homotopy category , then stable homotopy theory is the study of the corresponding stabilization: To every suitable (∞,1)-category is associated its corresponding stable (∞,1)-category of spectrum objects.
 For Top this is the stable (∞,1)-category of spectra, .
 Stable homotopy theory is the study of , or rather of its homotopy category, the stable homotopy category .

-A tool of major importance in stable homotopy theory and its application to higher algebra is the symmetric monoidal smash product of spectra which allows us to describe A-∞ rings and E-∞ rings as ordinary monoid objects in a model category that presents .
+A tool of central importance in stable homotopy theory and its application to higher algebra is the symmetric monoidal smash product of spectra which allows us to describe A-∞ rings and E-∞ rings as ordinary monoid objects in a model category that presents . (“brave new algebra”).

 Stable homotopy theory began around 1937 with the Freudenthal suspension theorem. … Stable phenomena had of course appeared earlier, at least implicitly: reduced homology and cohomology are examples of functors that are invariant under suspension without limitation on dimension.

 Stable homotopy theory emerged as a distinct branch of algebraic topology with Adams’ introduction of his eponymous spectral sequence and his spectacular conceptual use of the notion of stable phenomena in his solution to the Hopf invariant one problem.